cleanflight/cleanflight-configurator/README.md

 Support for Baseflight Configurator can also be found on IRC, here: irc://irc.freenode.net/#multiwii

+### Slack Channel
+There is an Slack channel for Cleanflight, here: https://clean-flight.slack.com/signup

 ## Technical details

 The configurator is based on chrome.serial API running on Google Chrome/Chromium core.